williamw520/zigjr/README.md

 fn addTwoNums(a: i64, b: i64) i64 { return a + b; }
 ```

-The following sets up message streaming with reading requests from an in-memory buffer
+This example streams messages from one in-memory buffer to another,
-and writing the responses to an in-memory buffer.
-The messages are delimited by LF.
+using a newline character (`\n`) as a delimiter.
 ```zig
 {
     var registry = zigjr.RpcRegistry.init(alloc);